What are Himalayan Foods?

 6. Momos

 This dish is commonly found in the Himalayas of Nepal and Tibet.
-In Nepal’s Himalayas usually, Buff momos are found as beef are restricted to eat.
+In Nepal’s Himalayas usually, Buff momos are found as beef is restricted to eat.
 If you are visiting Nepal for the first time, be sure to taste the Momos of Kathmandu.
-It is easily available in every fast food, restaurant, or in the roadside allies.
+It is easily available in every fast food, restaurant, or roadside alley.

 See also: What is the national flag of Nepal?